Alii-Mir/Deep-Signature-Verification/README.md

 ### Code Functions:
-"SiameseDataset" class is built to load the appropriate dataset.
-"SiameseNetwork" is our siamese CNN network.
+`SiameseDataset` class is built to load the appropriate dataset. `SiameseNetwork` is our siamese CNN network.

 ### Training:
 For training, we used Adam optimizer and an adaptive learning rate.
 It was run on GPUs using CUDA.